 Total world domination, of course.
 I’m actually really excited for people to meet Harry and Matilda, it’s been such a long time coming.
 I have a lot of ideas about how the characters can interact with the readers that I’m very excited to explore.

 Interested in following along?
-You can get your daily dose of Harry and Matilda on Instagram, read part one on the website, check out behind-the-scenes goodies on tumblr or subscribe for fun newsletters.
+You can get your daily dose of Harry and Matilda on Instagram and read part one on the website.

 Check out more of Rachel’s work on her website, rachelhulin.com.